ThemModdingHerds/velvet-beautifier/GUIDE.md

 ### The `CLI` way

-1. Open up a Terminal where `VelvetBeautifier.CLI` is located
+1. Open up a Terminal where `VelvetBeautifier` is located
 2. Type this command in:

     ```shell
-    VelvetBeautifier.CLI --create <mod-id> # replace mod-id with your unique mod identifier
+    VelvetBeautifier --create <mod-id> # replace mod-id with your unique mod identifier
     ```

 3. A new folder in `mods` should be called `<mod-id>`